mr0x13f/odin-raylib-web-pong/README.md

 > _For those who don't have python: Emscripten comes with it.
 See the `python` folder in your emscripten installation directory._

 Build a desktop executable using `build_desktop.bat/sh`.
 It will end up in the `build/desktop` folder.

-Put any assets (textures, sounds etc) into the `assets` folder.
-Emscripten will merge those into the web build.
-For desktop builds, the `assets` folder is copied to the `build/desktop` folder.